sahilm89/CeDNe/README.md

-# CeDNe: C elegans Data Network
+# CEDNE: Connectome Embedded Data Network Environment

-CeDNe (pronounced Sid-nee) is a Python Library for multi-omic integration of neuroscience data from
-***C elegans***.
-CeDNe is built on top of **networkx** in order to leverage its graph structure and Python's object oriented capabilities together to create graph-based data containers that are intuitive to store and manage neuroscience data for analysis and modeling.
-Due to this structure, CeDNe acts as a multi-omic tool to integrate different sources of information together and facilitates contextualizing new data using existing information about C elegans.
-In order to facilitate usage, CeDNe also comes with several utility functions that make common tasks very easy to execute.
-For advanced usage, users can access CeDNe objects directly.
+CEDNE (pronounced Sid-nee) is a Python Library for multi-omic integration of neuroscience data.
+CEDNE is built on top of **networkx** in order to leverage its graph structure and Python's object oriented capabilities together to create graph-based data containers that are intuitive to store and manage neuroscience data for analysis and modeling.
+Due to this structure, CEDNE acts as a multi-omic tool to integrate different sources of information together and facilitates contextualizing new data using existing information about C elegans.
+In order to facilitate usage, CEDNE also comes with several utility functions that make common tasks very easy to execute.
+For advanced usage, users can access CEDNE objects directly.

-CeDNe is easy to use with only a bit of programming experience and several examples have been provided to demonstrate its use.
+CEDNE is easy to use with only a bit of programming experience and several examples have been provided to demonstrate its use.
 CeDNe can also easily integrate into existing Python based analyses pipelines.

 ## Examples